OPT Nurse Practitioner Jobs

 Target health systems with dedicated immigration support

 Large hospital networks and academic medical centers are more likely to sponsor H-1B visas after OPT.
-Look for employers with in-house immigration counsel or established J-1 waiver programs, as they already understand the sponsorship process for clinical roles.
+Look for employers with in-house immigration counsel or established J-1 visa waiver programs, as they already understand the sponsorship process for clinical roles.

 Apply early in your OPT period